- Drag and Drop

 InstallationDownload ImageJ for Mac OS X from the Download page.
 The ZIP file you download (Image1.xx.zip) should automatically expand to a folder named "ImageJ".
 Copy this folder to the Applications folder, open it, and copy ImageJ.app to the dock.
 A 32-bit version of ImageJ (ImageJ32.app), needed for running QuickTime plugins, is also available, but it is unabe to use more than 1800MB of memory.

-The first time you run ImageJ on OS X 10.7 or later you may get get an "ImageJ can't be opened because it is from an unidentified developer" message, which can usually be bypassed by right clicking on ImageJ.app and selecting "Open" from the drop down menu. if that doesn't work, open the "Security & Privacy" panel in System Preferences and change "Allow apps downloaded from:" to "Anywhere".
+With OS X 10.7 or later, the first time you run ImageJ, you may get get an "ImageJ can't be opened because it is from an unidentified developer" message, which can usually be bypassed by right clicking on ImageJ.app and selecting "Open" from the drop down menu. if that doesn't work, open the "Security & Privacy" panel in System Preferences and change "Allow apps downloaded from:" to "Anywhere".
 You can switch back to the original setting once ImageJ is running.

 MemoryUse the Edit>Options>Memory & Threads command to make more than default 3000MB of memory available to ImageJ.
 Note that setting the "Maximum Memory" value to more than about 75% of real RAM may result in poor perfomance due to virtual memory "thrashing".
 The maximum amount of memory that can be allocated on 32-bit systems is about 1.8GB.
 Another way to make more memory available to ImageJ is by running from the command line and using the -Xmx option.